lostintangent/node-azure/README.md

     > Note: The --is-linux flag is key, since that is what indicates that you want Linux-based VMs.
 Without it, the CLI will provision Windows-based VMs.

 4. Create the App Service web app, which represents the actual todo app that will be running within the plan and resource group we just created.
 You can roughly think of a web app as being synonymous with a process or container, and the plan as being the VM/container host that they're running on.
+Additionally, as part of creating the web app, we'll configure it to use the Docker image that we just published to DockerHub:

     ```shell
-    az webapp create -n nina-demo-app -p nina-demo-plan
+    az webapp create -n nina-demo-app -p nina-demo-plan -i lostintangent/node
     ```

+    > Note: If instead of using a custom container, you'd prefer to do Git deployment, check out the instructions for setting that up [here](https://docs.microsoft.com/en-us/azure/app-service-web/app-service-web-get-started-nodejs#configure-to-use-nodejs).

 5. Set the newly created web app as the default web instance, so that you can continue to use the CLI without needing to explicitly specify it: